LionelDraghi/List_Image/README.md

 Those instantiations are dependent on the platform definition of an End of Line.
 There is no standard way in Ada to know at run time what is the standard EOL.
-Therefore, Styles depending on this EOL definition are provided in plateform specific packages, currently `List_Image.Unix_Predefined_Styles` and `List_Image.Windows_Predefined_Styles`.
+Therefore, Styles depending on this EOL definition are provided in platform specific packages, currently `List_Image.Unix_Predefined_Styles` and `List_Image.Windows_Predefined_Styles`.

 - Bulleted :